ChuanqiXu9/ChuanqiXu9.github.io/docs/_posts/2025-12-30-C++20-Modules-Best-Practices.en.md

 I have tried to make each section of this blog post self-contained, so readers with different interests can skip content that doesn't appeal to them.
 For example, if you want to start a new project using C++20 Modules, you can just read the sections on "Modules Native," which are actually the simplest part.
 Or, if you and your users don't care about ABI, you can skip the ABI-related sections.

+ABI compatibility is a crucial aspect of C++.
+As a foundational new feature, C++20 Modules must account for ABI compatibility, which introduces significant complexity.
+However, many C++ users today don't concern themselves with ABI compatibility because they build everything from source—in such cases, much of this article can be skipped.

 # Benefits of C++20 Modules

 Before introducing the practices, let's first outline the benefits of C++20 Modules to provide context for the different approaches we'll discuss later.
 The main design goals of C++20 Modules are: